louiskimlevu/giphlify-amplify/Readme.md

         ]
       }
    ```
-   4.7 In your package.json file that was created in the npm init step, update your scripts object to contain two more items, start and build:
+   >> <br /> 4.7 In your package.json file that was created in the npm init step, update your scripts object to contain two more items, start and build:
    ```javascript
     "scripts": {
        "test": "echo \"Error: no test specified\" && exit 1",